-2. Philosophy and Aims
+3. Philosophy and Aims

-- 2.1 The aim of an independent service is to provide both the patient and the client (clinician, commissioner or purchaser) with a high quality of service.
-The service must ensure safe and effective patient care which complies with relevant statutory instruments and clinical governance policies.
-Of particular relevance are current regulations and advice controlling the use of ionising and other radiations and registration with the Care Quality Commission in England, or its equivalent in Scotland, Wales and Northern Ireland. - 2.2 Independent practitioners practise in a number of settings ranging across NHS Trusts, Health Boards, local communities and the private sector.
-In each instance, independent practitioners will strive to deliver a high quality service for their patients.
+3.1 The aim of an independent service is to provide both the patient and the client (clinician,

+- 3.2 Independent practitioners practice in a number of settings ranging across NHS Trusts, Health Boards, local communities and the private sector.
 Clinical governance will play a key role and places particular emphasis on lifelong learning, professional self-regulation, and the setting, delivering and monitoring of standards.
-The Ionising Radiations Regulations 1999 (IRR99) and the Ionising Radiation (Medical Exposure) Regulations (2000) and 2006 will also impact significantly on practice and procedures for ensuring safety. - 2.3 In a service where there is an ever-increasing demand on resources, difficult choices may have to be made which could influence the quality of service being offered.
-It is in the interest of patients, commissioners and professional staff that the service is of the highest quality.
-Individual independent practitioners have a duty to their patients to have due regard to their professional code of conduct in their practice and it is vital that an independent practitioner is not compromised in his/her professional role when dealing with a patient.
+The Ionising Radiations Regulations 1999 (IRR99)4 and the Ionising Radiation (Medical Exposure) Regulations and amendments 2005,5 20066 and 20117 will also impact significantly on practice and procedures for ensuring safety.
+There are fully discussed in SCoR documents relating to radiation protection. ^{8, 9} - 3.3 It is in the interest of patients, commissioners and professional staff that the service is of the highest quality.
+Individual independent practitioners have an over-riding duty to their patients to have due regard to their professional code of conduct in their practice and it is vital that an independent practitioner is not compromised in his/her professional role when dealing with a patient.
 Indeed, independent practitioners must work within the statutory obligations placed on all healthcare professionals and it is no defence to claim that certain working practices remove professional responsibility from the individual.
 Independent practitioners must recognise and avoid conditions and practices that are inappropriate and ensure they develop and maintain high quality services at all times.

-3. Models of Independent Practice
+4. Models of Independent Practice

-- 3.1 Independent practice may take any of the following forms
+- 4.1 Independent practice may take any of the following forms:

 - self-employed

 - sole traders

 - partnership

 - limited liability partnerships (LLP)

 - limited liability companies (LLC)

 - franchisor

 - franchisee

-- 3.2 Members are advised to seek advice from appropriate sources as to which model is suitable for their own particular practice.
+- 4.2 Members are advised to seek advice from appropriate sources as to which model is suitable for their own particular practice.
 Further information on business models can be found at www.businesslink.gov.uk.
 This site is large and the 'starting up' page may be of particular help to those new to independent practice.

-4. Codes of Proficiency, Conduct and Ethics
+5. Codes of Proficiency, Conduct and Ethics

-- 4.1 This document should be read in conjunction with the following documents: - The Code of Conduct and Ethics (2008) published by the SCoR.
-This document provides guidance to all members of the imaging and radiotherapy workforces
+- 5.1 This document should be read in conjunction with the following documents: - The Code of Professional Conduct (2013)10 published by the SCoR.
+This document provides guidance to all members of the imaging and radiotherapy workforces - The Standards of Proficiency for Radiographers, published by the Health Care Professions Council 11 or an equivalent Code published by another statutory regulatory body (eg Nursing and Midwifery Council) - The Standards of Conduct, Performance and Ethics, published by the Health Professions

-- The Standards of Proficiency for Radiographers, published by the Health Professions Council or an equivalent Code published by another statutory regulatory body (eg Nursing and Midwifery Council) - The Standards of Conduct, Performance and Ethics, published by the Health Professions Council or an equivalent Code published by another statutory regulatory body (eg Nursing and Midwifery Council) - The Code of Conduct and Ethics of the Public Voluntary Register of Sonographers which is hosted by the SCoR.
-All qualified sonographers are encouraged to join this Voluntary Register.
+- Council12 or an equivalent Code published by another statutory regulatory body (eg Nursing and Midwifery Council) - The Code of Conduct and Ethics of the Public Voluntary Register of Sonographers which is hosted by the SCoR.
+All qualified sonographers are encouraged to apply to join this Voluntary Register.

-Together, these documents set out the underpinning values and principles required to promote, maintain and disseminate the highest standards of professionalism including responsibility and accountability, thereby enhancing the good standing and reputation of the members of the SCoR
+Together, these documents set out the underpinning values and principles required to promote, maintain and disseminate the highest standards of professionalism including responsibility and accountability, thereby enhancing the good standing and reputation of the members of the SCoR.

-5. Care Quality Commission
+6. Care Quality Commission

 All independent practitioners in England are at least potentially required to register with the Care Quality Commission (CQC).
-This is a statutory requirement effective from 1st October 2010.

 The registration requirements do not apply to employees, only to the legal entity or organisation that is delivering a service or services.
-'The Scope of Registration' can be found via the CQC website.
+The 'Scope of Registration' can be found via the CQC website 14 and should be read through carefully.